 Examines the structure, function and performance of organizations and the impact of psychological and sociological variables on the behavior of groups and their members.
 Students will learn the key relationships between organizational culture, behavior and processes.
-Cross-listed with and equivalent to: MGT 324.

 PSYCH 342 Organizational Development, Assessment and Intervention